Daryl Corletto

 INTERNATIONAL EXPERIENCE

-On 8 May 2015, Corletto signed with the Plymouth Raiders for the 2015/16 British Basketball League season.
-After the Raiders went 0–3 to begin the season, the club named Corletto player-coach, replacing the outgoing Jay Marriott.
+On 8 May 2015, Corletto signed with the Plymouth Raiders for the 2015/16 British Basketball League season in England.
+After the Raiders went 0–3 to begin the season, the club named Corletto player-coach on 24 October 2015, replacing Jay Marriott.

 Related